 Many overlook the importance of a house electrical test.
-Whether you are buying or selling, Home Buyers Electrical Reports can bring peace of mind to your negotiations.
+Whether you are buying or selling, Home Buyers Electrical Reports, or electrical safety certificates, can bring peace of mind to your negotiations.

-It’s about avoiding a potentially costly leap of faith.
+It’s about avoiding a potentially costly leap of faith with electrical safety.
 Buying a house is a large undertaking, so whether it be a new home to live in, or an investment, there are certain considerations that must be taken into account to ensure the property is a sound purchase.

 What is a house electrical test?